Grand Staircase & Beyond

 - Post-processing and image critique sessions will be scheduled throughout the workshop to help make the most of your images.

 - The itinerary is kept flexible so we can chase the best weather conditions.
-We have permits to guide in many locations in the Southwest so we have many options.

 The itinerary if flexible.
 If skies are clear, we'll focus on night shooting.
 If storms and clouds are moving through, we'll photograph more during the day.
 The itinerary below is just an example of what you can expect.